General Technical Elective Courses

 Electrical Engineering General Technical Elective Requirements

 Electrical Engineering majors are expected to complete 12 credits of General Technical Electives.
-As part of these general technical electives, EE students must successfully complete one 400-level mathematics course.
+As part of these General Technical Electives, EE students must successfully complete one 400-level mathematics course.

 Computer Engineering General Technical Elective (Category F) Requirements

-Computer Engineering majors are expected to complete a general technical elective course to satisfy the Category F requirement for their program.
+Computer Engineering majors are expected to complete a General Technical Elective course to satisfy the Category F requirement for their program.

-Students in the Gemstone program may use 3 of the 4 upper-level GEMS courses as GenTechs: GEMS396, GEMS397, GEMS496, and GEMS497.
-No more than 6 credits of GEMS can count as General Technical electives.
-Quest Honors and Hinman CEO students may use their 300-400 level courses as general technical electives (except capstone courses).
+Students in the Gemstone program may use 3 of the 4 upper-level GEMS courses as Gen Techs: GEMS396, GEMS397, GEMS496, and GEMS497.
+No more than 6 credits of GEMS can count as General Technical Electives.
+Quest, Honors, and Hinman CEO students may use their 300-400 level courses as General Technical Electives (except capstone courses).
 NAVY ROTC students can use NAVY300 and NAVY400 for their Gen Tech Electives.
 No other ROTC courses can be used for General Technical Electives.
 Approved courses can be found at the bottom of the Gen Tech Courses page.

 Students should be aware that ECE advisors cannot provide permission stamps for courses in other departments.
 It will be the student's responsibility to contact the course department to get the appropriate permission stamps.
 Please note that some courses may not be available until the beginning of the semester in which you wish to enroll.
 To request permission for courses in other engineering departments, please use this page for non-major course permission: https://eng.umd.edu/advising/course-permission.